Waterbury Mesothelioma Lawyer

 Founded in the late 17th Century, Waterbury began as a small New England town with no major industries until the early 1800s.
 During the 19th Century, Waterbury became a significant center for brass manufacturing.

-The city’s many factories along the Naugatuck and Mad Rivers attracted workers from all over the world, making Waterbury a major source of jobs for immigrants.
+The city’s many factories along the Naugatuck and Mad Rivers attracted workers worldwide, making Waterbury a major source of jobs for immigrants.
 The area earned the nickname “Brass City” because of the wide variety of brass products made there.

 During World War II, Waterbury’s industries shifted their focus from consumer goods to military-related products.
-Chase Brass and Copper produced 50 million cartridge cases and mortar shells, over a billion small caliber projectiles, and even some of the world’s first nuclear weapons components.
+Chase Brass and Copper produced 50 million cartridge cases, mortar shells, over a billion small caliber projectiles, and even some of the world’s first nuclear weapons components.

 Waterbury workers were exposed to asbestos through both the brass and the war industries.
 The industry used asbestos to resist fire, insulate, and add tensile strength to metals and other building materials.